Megalodon: Prescientific and early research history

 Left image: Chesapeake megalodon tooth (Fig. 7) excavated from a Hopewell burial mound.
 Right image: Colonna's 1616 comparison of a megalodon (top left) and great white tooth (right).

 Megalodon teeth have been excavated and used since ancient times.
 They were a valued artifact amongst pre-Columbian cultures in the Americas for their large sizes and serrated blades, from which they were modified into projectile points, knives, jewelry, and funeral accessories.
-At least some, such as the Panamanian Sitio Conte societies, seemed to have used them primarily for ceremonial purposes.
-Mining of megalodon teeth by the Algonquin peoples in the Chesapeake Bay and their selective trade with the Adena culture in Ohio occurred as early as 430 BC.
+At least some, such as the Sitio Conte societies of Panama, seemed to have used them primarily for ceremonial purposes.
+Mining of megalodon teeth by the Algonquian peoples in the Chesapeake Bay and their selective trade with the Adena culture in Ohio occurred as early as 430 BC.
 The earliest written account of megalodon teeth was by Pliny the Elder in an AD 73 volume of Historia Naturalis, who described them as resembling petrified human tongues that Roman folklorists believed to have fallen from the sky during lunar eclipses and called them glossopetrae ("tongue stones").
 The purported tongues were later thought in a 12th-century Maltese tradition to have belonged to serpents that Paul the Apostle turned to stone while shipwrecked there, and were given antivenom powers by the saint.
 Glossopetrae reappeared throughout Europe in late 13th to 16th century literature, ascribed with more supernatural properties that cured a wider variety of poisons.
 Use of megalodon teeth for this purpose became widespread among medieval and Renaissance nobility, who fashioned them into protective amulets and tableware to purportedly detoxify poisoned liquids or bodies that touched the stones.
 By the 16th century, teeth were directly consumed as ingredients of European-made Goa stones.